wp-plugins/google-webfont-optimizer/readme.txt

 == Upgrade Notice ==

+= 0.2.1 =
+Fixed a bug where "\n" appears on top of your page when using HTML links.

 = 0.2.0 =
 You can now configure if you want GWFO to be embedded using <link rel="stylesheet" or use the Web font loader javascript (written and recommended by Google, Adobe and Typekit).

 == Changelog ==

+= 0.2.1 Bugfix for link html =

+Fixed a bug where "\n" appears on top of your page when using HTML links.

 = 0.2.0 First release =